google/copybara/docs/reference.md

 It is considered change metadata any information associated with a change (pending or submitted) that is not core to the change itself.
 A few examples:
 <ul>
   <li> Comments: Present in any code review system.
-Examples: Github PRs or Gerrit     code reviews.</li>
+Examples: GitHub PRs or Gerrit     code reviews.</li>
   <li> Labels: Used in code review systems for approvals and/or CI results.
-Examples: Github labels, Gerrit code review labels.</li>
+Examples: GitHub labels, Gerrit code review labels.</li>
 </ul>
 For the purpose of this workflow, it is not considered metadata the commit message in Git, or any of the contents of the file tree.